-He is a researcher and professor, serving as University Professor at University of Toronto’s School of Cities and Rotman School of Management and a Distinguished Fellow at NYU and Florida International University.
+He is a researcher and professor, serving as University Professor at University of Toronto’s School of Cities and Rotman School of Management.

-He is a writer and journalist, having penned several global bestsellers, including the award-winning The Rise of the Creative Class and his most recent book, The New Urban Crisis published in April 2017.
-He serves as senior editor for The Atlantic, where he co-founded and serves as Editor-at-Large for CityLab.
+He is a writer and journalist, having penned several global bestsellers, including the award-winning The Rise of the Creative Class and The New Urban Crisis.
+He co-founded CityLab, the leading publication dedicated to cities and urbanism.